LANDROID

 The record featured the single “Yellow Sea,” a surreal meditation on the afterlife, of which PopMatters wrote, “It’s easy to imagine ‘Yellow Sea’ being performed during a dreamlike lounge scene in, say, Twin Peaks or Mulholland Drive.”

-LANDROID’s forthcoming album, Constellation (out 2026), is a mythic narrative about inheritance, imbalance, and how stories repeat across time and space.
+LANDROID’s latest album, Constellation (out June 12, 2026), is a mythic narrative about inheritance and how stories repeat across time and space.

 The record opens with the Gnostic creation myth: the Demiurge Yaldabaoth brings the world into being, a creation subtly askew, shaped by his own fractured origin.

-From there, the album narrows its focus to a single human moment: two damaged lovers robbing a bank.
+From there, the album narrows its focus to a single human moment: two lovers caught in repeating histories robbing a bank.
 Then, a gunshot, and their lives are altered forever.

 As the record unfolds, the cosmic and the personal mirror one another.
 Creation and destruction, ancestral patterns and choice, life and death collapse into the same story.